All Products

 • Header

-• Account format:
+• Account formats:

-• Plaintext Authentication: for example, email***@qq.com.
+• Plaintext Authentication: For example, email***@qq.com.

 Note

 • You can also configure more protection rules for the protected object on the Protection Rules page.
-For more information, see Web core protection.
+For more information, see Web Core Protection.

 Feature